find-up

 Returns

-The first path found or undefined if none could be found.
+The path or undefined if it could not be found.

 Example 1